 Big Agnes Copper Spur HV UL2

-Why should you buy this: The Big Agnes Copper Spur HV UL2 is roomy and lightweight — a rare combination in backpacking tents
+Why you should buy this: The Big Agnes Copper Spur HV UL2 is roomy and lightweight — a rare combination in a backpacking tent.

 Why we picked the Big Agnes Copper Spur HV UL2:

 They say, “don’t fix what isn’t broken,” but Big Agnes keeps making improvements to its popular Copper Spur tent anyway.
-This year, the brand created even more interior space for the Copper Spur than ever before — hence the HV addition, meaning high volume.
 If you’re looking for that optimum balance of comfort, weight, stability, and ventilation, this tent takes the prize as one of the best three season options on the market.
 Its low profile, simple pole configuration, and ample guy points make for a trusty companion in strong winds while remaining lightweight at just over three pounds.

-Two doors and vestibules keep both parties happy, and a generous use of mesh along with a vent at the top of the rainfly allows for plenty of ventilation, even with its double-wall construction.
-Its free-standing design is favored by serious backpackers and makes for easy set-up and breakdown.
+Two doors and vestibules keep both parties happy, and generous use of mesh along with a vent at the top of the rainfly allows for plenty of ventilation, even with its double-wall construction.
+Its freestanding design is favored by serious backpackers and makes for easy setup and breakdown.

 It does come with a downside, however.
 When sacrificing weight, there is often a sacrifice in the durability of the fabric — and this tent is no exception.
-With a proprietary patterned rip-stop nylon that increases tear strength by 25 percent, it does still rank as 20-denier while the mesh ranks slightly weaker at 15-denier.
-This means you’ll need to treat it with care if you want it to last.
-Despite its slight decrease in durability, the $450 Copper Spur HV UL2 is still the easy choice as our top pick.
+With a proprietary patterned ripstop nylon that increases tear strength by 25 percent, it does still rank as 20-denier while the mesh ranks slightly weaker at 15-denier.
+This lightweight fabric means you’ll need to treat it with care if you want it to last.
+Despite its slight decrease in durability, the $450 Copper Spur HV UL2 is still a natural choice as our top pick for two people.